yudingshechu/EPP-Final-Project/README.md

 ### Replication of Li, H., Yi, J., & Zhang, J. (2011)
 There are 56 ethic groups in China.
 Over 91.11% of the population are Han and the rest is considered ethnic minorities.
 The one-child policy is launched in 1979 and only applied to the Han Chinese but not to the minorities. \
 In this paper, the ethnic minorities are treated as the control group, and the Han Chinese as the treatment group.
 The authors contributed to identify the causal effect of the one-child policy on the increase in sex ratio in China by a difference in difference (DD) estimator using 1990 census, 2000 census and 2005 mini-census data.
 We only found the 1990 and 2000 1% sampled census data and the data is still very big.
-Therefore, the DD estimation conducted in this project only use 1990 0.5% sampled census.
+Therefore, the DD estimation conducted in this project only use [1990 0.05% sampled census data](https://international.ipums.org/international-action/sample_details/country/cn#tab_cn1990a).

 Avg prob of being a boy | Han | Minority
 --- | --- | ---